LD Network

 • Bleeding in the baby’s brain (haemorrhaging)

-• Reduced blood supply and lack of oxygen (asphyxia) to the baby’s brain
+• Reduced blood supply and oxygen deprivation (asphyxia) in the baby’s brain

-• Infection in the mother during pregnancy, like Rubella
+• Infections in the mother during pregnancy (e.g., Rubella)

-• An injury to the baby’s brain after birth
+• Injuries to the baby’s brain either before or after birth

 Cerebral Palsy Caused by Medical Negligence

-Unfortunately, there are cases when a child can develop cerebral palsy during birth because of medical negligence from medical professionals.
+Unfortunately, there are cases when a child can develop cerebral palsy during birth due to medical negligence from medical professionals.

-• Inability to detect or adequately treat infections
+• Ineffectiveness to detect or adequately treat infections

-• Inability to detect changes in the heart rate of the foetus
+• Ineffectiveness in detecting changes in the heart rate of the foetus

 • Improper use of delivery tools, such as vacuum extractors and forceps